Community (ecology): Amensalism

 The opposite of commensalism is amensalism, an interspecific relationship in which a product of one organism has a negative effect on another organism but the original organism is unaffected.

-An example is an interaction been tadpoles of the common frog and a freshwater snail.
+An example is an interaction between tadpoles of the common frog and a freshwater snail.
 The tadpoles consume large amounts of micro-algae.
 Making algae less abundant for the snail, the algae available for the snail is also of lower quality.
 The tadpole, therefore, has a negative effect on the snail without a gaining noticeable advantage from the snail.
 The tadpoles would obtain the same amount of food with or without the presence of the snail.

 An older, taller tree can inhibit the growth of smaller trees.
 A new sapling growing in the shade of a mature tree struggles to get light for photosynthesis.
 The mature tree also has a well-developed root system, helping it outcompete the sapling for nutrients.
 Growth of the sapling is therefore impeded, often resulting in death.
 The relationship between the two trees is amensalism, the mature tree is unaffected by the presence of the smaller one.

 Parasitism

 Parasitism is an interaction in which one organism, the host, is harmed while the other, the parasite, benefits.

 Parasitism is a symbiosis, a long-term bond in which the parasite feeds on the host or takes resources from the host.
 Parasites can live within the body such as a tapeworm.
 Or on the body's surface, for example head-lice.

-Malaria is a result of a parasitic relationship between a female Anopheles mosquito and ‘’Plasmodium’’.
+Malaria is a result of a parasitic relationship between a female Anopheles mosquito and Plasmodium.

 Mosquitos get the parasite by feeding on an infected vertebrate.
 Inside the mosquito the plasmodium develops in the midgut's wall.
 Once developed to a zygote the parasite moves to the salivary glands where it can be passed on to a vertebrate species, for example humans.
 The mosquito acts as a vector for Malaria.
 The parasite tends to reduce the mosquito's lifespan and inhibits the production of offspring.

 A second example of parasitism is brood parasitism.

 Cuckoos regularly do this type of parasitism.
 Cuckoos lay their eggs in the nest of another species of birds.
 The host, therefore, provides for the cuckoo chick as if it were as their own, unable to tell the difference.
 The cuckoo chicks eject the host's young from the nest meaning they get a greater level of care and resources from the parents.
 Rearing for young is costly and can reduce the success of future offspring, thus the cuckoo attempts to avoid this cost through brood parasitism.

 In a similar way to predation, parasitism can lead to an evolutionary arms race.
 The host evolves to protect themselves from the parasite and the parasite evolves to overcome this restriction.